Spelunking in Carlsbad Caverns National Park

 Hall of the White Giant.
 Plan to squirm through some tight passages for long distances to access a very remote chamber, where you'll see towering, glistening white formations that explain the name.
 This strenuous, ranger-led tour lasts about four hours.
 Steep drop-offs might elate you—or make you queasy.
-Wear sturdy hiking shoes and bring four AA batteries with you.
+Wear sturdy hiking shoes and bring gloves, kneepads, and four AA batteries with you.
 Visitors must be at least 12 years old.
-At the visitor center, Carlsbad Caverns National Park, NM, 88220.
-877/444-6777. $20.
+At the visitor center, 727 Carlsbad Caverns Hwy., Carlsbad Caverns National Park, NM, 88220.
+877/444–6777. $20.
 Reservations essential.
-Tour Sat. at 1.
+Tours Sat. at 1.

 King's Palace.
-Throughout King's Palace, you'll see leggy "soda straws" large enough for a giant to sip and multi-tiered curtains of stone—sometimes by the light of just a few flashlights.
-The mile-long walk is on a paved trail, but there's one very steep hill.
-This ranger-guided tour lasts about 1½ hours and gives you the chance to experience a blackout, when all lights are extinguished.
+Throughout this regal room, stunningly handsome and indeed fit for a king, you'll see leggy "soda straws" large enough for a giant to sip, plus bizzare formations that defy reality.
+The tour also winds through the Queen's Chamber, dressed in ladylike, multitiered curtains of stone.
+The mile-long walk is on a paved trail, but there's one steep hill toward the end.
+This ranger-guided tour lasts about 1½ hours and gives you a "look" at the natural essence of a cave—a complete blackout, when artificial lights (and sound) are extinguished.
 While advance reservations are highly recommended, this is the one tour you might be able to sign up for on the spot.
 Children younger than 4 aren't allowed on this tour.
-At the visitor center, Carlsbad Caverns National Park, NM, 88220.
-877/444-6777. $8.
-Tours late May-early Sept., daily 10, 11, 2, and 3; early Sept.-late May, daily 10 and 2.
+At visitor center, 727 Carlsbad Caverns Hwy., Carlsbad Caverns National Park, NM, 88220.
+877/444–6777. $8.
+Tours: late May–early Sept., daily 10, 11, noon, 2, and 3; early Sept.–late May, daily 10 and 1.

 Left Hand Tunnel.
-Lantern light illuminates the easy walk on this detour in the main Carlsbad Cavern, which leads to Permian Age fossils—indicating that these caves were hollowed from the Permian Reef that still underlies the Guadalupe Mountain range above.
+Lantern light illuminates the easy half-mile walk on this detour in the main Carlsbad Cavern, which leads to Permian Age fossils—indicating that these caves were hollowed from the Permian Reef that still underlies the Guadalupe Mountain range above.
 The guided tour over a packed, dirt trail lasts about two hours.
 It's a moderate trek that older kids can easily negotiate, but children under 6 aren't allowed.
-At the visitor center, Carlsbad Caverns National Park, NM, 88220.
-877/444-6777. $8.
-Tour daily at 9.
+At visitor center, 727 Carlsbad Caverns Hwy., Carlsbad Caverns National Park, NM, 88220.
+877/444–6777. $7.
+Tours daily at 9.

 Lower Cave.
 Fifty-foot vertical ladders and a dirt path lead you into undeveloped portions of Carlsbad Caverns.
 It takes about half a day to negotiate this moderately strenuous side trip led by a knowledgeable ranger.
+Visitors must supply gloves and four AA batteries.
 Children younger than 12 are not allowed on this tour.
-At the visitor center, Carlsbad Caverns National Park, NM, 88220.
+At the visitor center, 727 Carlsbad Caverns Hwy., Carlsbad Caverns National Park, NM, 88220.
 877/444-6777. $20.
 Reservations essential.
-Tour weekdays at 1.
+Tours weekdays at 1.

 Spider Cave.
-Visitors may not expect to have an adventure in a cavern system as developed and well stocked as Carlsbad Caverns, but serious cavers and energetic types have the chance to clamber up tight tunnels, stoop under overhangs, and climb up steep, rocky pitches.
+Visitors may not expect to have an adventure in a cavern system as developed and well stocked as Carlsbad Caverns, but serious cavers and energetic types have the chance to crawl on cave floors, clamber up tight tunnels, stoop under overhangs, and climb up steep, rocky pitches.
 This backcountry cave is listed as "wild," a clue that you might need a similar nature to attempt a visit.
 Plan to wear your warm, but least-favorite clothes, as they'll probably get streaked with grime.
-You'll also need soft knee pads, 4 AA batteries, leather gloves, and water.
-The gloves and pads are to protect you on long, craggy clambers and the batteries are for your flashlight.
-It will take you half a day to complete this ranger-led tour noted for its adventure.
+You'll also need soft knee pads, a flashlight (with spare batteries), leather gloves, and water.
+It will take you half a day to complete this ranger-led tour noted for its adventure and for its continuing role as a living research laboratory.
 Visitors must be at least 12 years old and absolutely not claustrophobic.
-Meet at visitor center, Carlsbad Caverns National Park, NM, 88220.
-877/444-6777. $20.
+The cave is named after the hordes of daddy longlegs that pulsate on the walls of the opening, but they're harmless.
+Meet at visitor center, 727 Carlsbad Caverns Hwy., Carlsbad Caverns National Park, NM, 88220.
+877/444–6777. $20.
 Reservations essential.
-Tour Sun. at 1.
+Tours Sun. at 1.

 Fodor's Trip Planning Ideas